Indulge in a Tasmanian Winter

 Courtesy Saffire Freycinet

 On the east coast, Saffire’s exclusive experiences will have you wearing a full-body apiary suit to collect sweet Tasmanian honey straight from the hive.
 At Avalon Coastal Retreat, light the fire, pour a glass of pinot noir and hunker down with plentiful supplies from a fully stocked gourmet kitchen.
-Your city escape in Hobart at MACq 01 includes a butler at your beckoned call, At Stillwater in Launceston, relax and indulge downstairs at the restaurant and retire only steps away in the Seven’s new luxury suites, just upstairs.
-At Eagles Nest Retreat you can have a private chef cook you're dinner while you watch the sun setting on Mt Roland from your outdoor bath.
+Your city escape in Hobart at MACq 01 includes a butler at your beck and call, At Stillwater in Launceston, relax and indulge downstairs at the restaurant and retire only steps away in the Seven’s new luxury suites, just upstairs.
+At Eagles Nest Retreat you can have a private chef cook your dinner while you watch the sun setting on Mt Roland from your outdoor bath.

 Feed your soul

 On an island dotted with passionate food and drink producers, you have to allow time for a tasting or two.
 Tasmania has plenty of cosy cellar doors to tuck yourself away in.
 Chat with the winemakers at Moores Hill and share the fireplace with resident wine dog, Otto.
 Slow down to island time on the east coast at Devils Corner Winery and enjoy vineyard and mountain views with your wine.
 Hellyers Road Distillery will warm your cockles.
 It might also be the only place in Australia you can pour, wax and seal your own bottle of whisky.
 Truffledore host farm-to-table lunches that begin with truffle foraging and end with satisfying truffle-infused dishes and mulled wine.

 Jesse Hunniford / Mona